badstorm/surface-pro-7-opencore/README.md

 > with [HeliPort](https://github.com/OpenIntelWireless/HeliPort)
 > Simple enable/disable them in `config.plist`

+### Install Notes
+- Type Cover works but macOS Installer ask for a keyboard/mouse.
+For install macOS use a USB keyboard/mouse

 ### Trackpad configuration
 Trackpad works but macOS not find it in settings.
 You need to manaul configure it.
 Here my configuration: